aosabook/500lines/functionalDB/chapter.md

 </td>
 </tr>
 </table>

-This structure acts as the query that is executed in a later phase, after first the engine decides on the right plan of execution.
+This structure acts as the query that is executed in a later phase, once the engine decides on the right plan of execution.

 #### Phase 2 - Making a plan

-In this phase, we inspect the query representation produced in phase 1 to determine a good _plan_ that will produce the result it describes.
+In this phase, we inspect the query to determine a good plan that will produce the result it describes.

-In general, this will involve choosing the appropriate index, applying on it the predicate clauses and merging the results.
+In general, this will involve choosing the appropriate index and constructing a plan in the form of a function.

-We choose the index based on the joining variable.
-We assume that there is at most one such variable, which yields three possibilities:
+We choose the index based on the _single_ joining variable (that can operate on only one kind of elements)

 <table>
 	<tr>